Tsuzat/DS/README.md

-# DLDS
+# DS

-Deep Learning Defect Sampling (DLDS) is a university project.
+Defect Sampling (DS) is a university project.
 This project is an attempt to detect the surface defects on a steel strip from it's image.

 For now, we are using `Singular Value Decomposition (SVD)` to extract the features from the image.
 The **left singular vectors** and **right singluar vector** are used to produce the left and right projections of the image.
 The projections are used to determine the potential defects in the image.